A shot in the arm: Genesis Foundation provides thousands of free flu vaccinations throughout Quad-Cities

 The kids squirmed a little Monday, rolled up their sleeves – a few times with tears in their eyes -- and winced before they walked away with a better chance of staying well this flu season.

-The Genesis Flu-Free Quad-Cities vaccination program continued at Truman Elementary School, Davenport, where hundreds of kids received free flu shots.
+The Genesis Flu-Free Quad-Cities vaccination program continued at Truman Elementary School, Davenport, where approximately 70 kids received free flu shots.

 By the time the campaign is complete, more than 9,000 children will have been vaccinated, said Craig Cooper, senior communications specialist for Genesis.